Xycloo/smart-artists-docs/How-It-Works.md

 -->

 After reading this page, you will have an understanding of how Smartarists works.
-From the basics (how to earn, what you are buying, etc), to the more advanced features (pool accounts, unique nfts marketplace, reparations, etc).
+From the basics (how to earn, what you are buying, etc), to the more advanced features (pool accounts, unique nfts marketplace, rewards for the unprofitable, etc).

 **Let's start!**
 <hr>